One very joyous thing happens and one very sad thing happens. But the sad thing has good results.

 It’s hard to see partnerships break up.
 When I was 14 I discovered the dynamic duo of Art Garfunkel and Paul Simon.
 It was 1974.
 The group quit singing together in 1970.
 I was so sad to find out this new thing I found was already over.
 There would be no new material.

 If fame and notoriety were the goal then Barnabas blew it.
 He disappeared.
 But his protege continued in the faith.
 Fame was not his goal.
 Telling people about Jesus and encouraging young believers was what he was all about.
-Barnabas’ name was actually Joseph, but he had been given the nickname Barnabas because of the way he acted towards people.
-Barnabas means “son of encouragement “.
 What we see in the later life of John Mark is a sign that he probably continued doing just that.
-He was an encourager.
-Without his encouraging Saul the converted persecutor of the church, we may not have had most of the New Testament.
-Without his encouragement of John Mark, we may not have had the Gospel of Mark.

 Change isn’t bad.
 The end of one thing in this case is the beginning of two new things.
 Instead of 1 group of 3 there were 2 groups of 2.
 Jesus would be preached in 2 areas at the same time.

-The joyous thing in this section of Acts is that the church leadership got together to discuss what the rules are for gentile believers, (that’s me) and the list of rules are:
+The joyous thing is that the church leadership got together to discuss what the rules are for gentile believers, (that’s me and probably you) and the list of rules are: